sambody/inkscape-guide-tools/README.md

 For quickly adding a horizontal AND vertical guide through the center of the page or a selected object.

+Centered guides on the bounding box of a selected object:

 ![Add centered guides object](img/centeredguides1.png)

-Centered guides on the bounding box of a selected object.
+Centered guides on the page:

 ![Add centered guides page](img/centeredguides2.png)

-Centered guides on the page.

 ### 2. Add margin guides to page or object

 With this extension you can add guides at a certain distance (_margin_) from the borders of the page or a (single) selected object.

+Margin guides to the page:

 ![Add margin guides](img/marginguides1.png)

-Margin guides to the page.
+Margin guides to the bounding box of a selected object:

 ![Add margin guides](img/marginguides2.png)

-Margin guides to the bounding box of a selected object.

 - Add them all at once for equal margins, or add different margins.
 - Negative margins creates guides _outside_ the page/object borders.